fiee/fiee-temporale/README.rst

         return res

-fiëé temporale listens to save events and handles all events that are defined this way.
+fiëé temporâle listens to save events and handles all events that are defined this way.

 Dependencies